notofonts/noto-docs/src/miniarticles/NotoSerifLao.md

 # Noto Serif Lao

-Noto Serif Lao is a modulated (“serif”) design for texts in the Lao script.
+Noto Serif Lao is a modulated (“serif”) design for texts in the Southeast Asian _Lao_ script.

 Noto Serif Lao has multiple weights and widths, contains 117 glyphs, 5 OpenType features, and supports 76 characters from the Unicode block Lao.